 A burn is primarily caused by heat, radiation, radioactivity, electricity, friction, or chemical contact.
 Thermal (heat) burns occur when some or all of the cells in the skin or other tissues are destroyed by scalding hot liquids, contact burns, or flames.

 Burn injuries are painful and can leave long-lasting physical and psychological scars.
 You may need an experienced burn injury lawyer to make sure you are compensated for your medical costs and suffering.

 Burns are preventable injuries.
 They mostly occur at home and in the workplace but are a leading cause of morbidity in the world.
 A burn is an injury to the skin or other organic tissue.
-If you or a loved one have suffered serious burns as a result of negligence, contact Agruss Law Firm today to speak with one of our skillful catastrophic injury lawyers.
+If you or a loved one have suffered serious burns as a result of negligence, contact Mike Agruss Law today to speak with one of our skillful catastrophic injury lawyers.

 Burn Injury Causes

 Burn injuries occur in a variety of ways; some of the most common examples are the following: